 It’s recommended to stay updated with the latest tweaks in Google’s search algorithm.

-Most popularly, Panda algorithmic update focused on content quality, while the Penguin update was oriented towards backlinks and anchor text distribution.
+Most popularly, the Panda algorithmic update focused on content quality, while the Penguin update was oriented towards backlinks and anchor text distribution.

 Which Backlinks Got Your Website Penalized?